dansalmo/Project4/README.md

 App Engine application for the Udacity training course.

-##Improvements since previous submission:
+###Improvements since previous submission:

-1. Completed all tasks for project
-1. Removed debug print statements
-1. Fixed some typos
-1. Added code to also return the session key in SessionForm
-1. Removed sessionKeysSpeakingAt property from Speaker
-1. Improved REST path naming according to [REST API TUTORIAL][8]
-1. Added checks for existence of key kinds used
-1. Fixed gross inefficiency in getSessionsBySpeaker
-1. Added speakersKey to SpeakerForm
-1. Added method for getting all Speakers
+1. Added task for Task4 to email featured speaker announcement

-## Task 1 - Description of Sessions and Speakers implementation
+### Task 1 - Description of Sessions and Speakers implementation

 Sessions are implemented as child entity of Conference since they are always part of a specific conference.
 The session model uses one combined DateTime